ohwgiles/laminar/UserManual.md

 This directory is also a good place to add any extra assets needed for this customization, but note that in this case you will need to serve this directory directly from your [HTTP reverse proxy](#Service-configuration) (highly recommended).

+## Custom HTML template

+If it exists, the file `/var/lib/laminar/custom/index.html` will be served by laminar instead of the default markup that is bundled into the Laminar binary.
+This file can be used to change any aspect of Laminar's WebUI, including adding custom menu links, stylesheets, or anything else.
+Any additional assets that are needed will need to be served directly from your [HTTP reverse proxy](#Service-configuration) (highly recommended).

 ---

 # Badges